tvon/markdown-redcarpet.tmbundle/README.md

 ![Redcarpet Markdown Bundle in action](http://cl.ly/image/1Y071W2A2l1w/Screen%20Shot%202014-02-18%20at%2011.02.32%20am.png)

+### Supported syntaxes inside fenced blocks

+The following syntaxes will be highlighted inside the fenced block:

+- Ruby
+- Javascript (as js, javascript)
+- CoffeeScript (as coffee, coffeescript)
+- Shell (as shell, bash, sh)
+- Haml

 **Bonus** [Install the **Scott Web Theme** from *Preferences → Bundles*](http://cl.ly/image/2v3v1Z0u3F11) for a nice looking preview

 Reload TextMate and tell it to read `.md` files as Markdown Redcarpet types.